abehmiel/tceq_downloader/README.md

 - Use the command line to run main.py with arguments:

-`python main.py --input-filename="sample.xls" --output-filename="out.csv" --sleep-time=5`
+`python main.py --input-filename="sample.xls" --output-filename="output.csv" --sleep-time=5`

 `--input-filename` - the file from your query in the working directory or a path to it